 Drawer Boxes: Standard short and long boxes are not meant to be stacked up more than 2 or 3 high.
 The sheer weight of the comics will cause the bottom boxes to start crushing.
 To get around this and allow stacking various companies have developed boxes that fit into an outer shell that allows the comic box to be slid out like a drawer from any position in the stack while the outer shell supports the weight of the boxes in the rows above.
 The stack of 5 short boxes pictured above has no problem sliding out the bottom drawer.
 I know someone who has long drawer boxes stacked 6 high and also has no problem with the bottom drawers.

 BCW has both a short box & long box drawer system called the “Comic House” where you can buy just the shell or the shell with the comic box that fits into it.
-I’m guessing you’d be better off getting the shell+box to make sure they match up with one another right.
-I’ve never tried these myself and have no feedback about them one way or the other.
+I have a comparison of the DrawerBox vs. the Comic House here.

 - Short or Long?
 As with standard comic boxes you can get these in short and long.
 Personally, I don’t want to make a “fashion statement” out of the boxes so like them in a closet so I can close the doors and hide them away when desired.
 The Collection Drawer Co. long boxes won’t fit in my closet so I had to go with the short boxes.